The perfect baked potato is just a few simple steps away. Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

 - Potatoes have more potassium than a banana.

-- They’re high in fiber, so potatoes in your diet can help lower cholesterol and decrease your risk of heart disease.
+- They’re high in fiber, so potatoes in your diet can help lower cholesterol.
+It can also decrease your risk of heart disease.

-- Potatoes are chock full of Vitamin C and Vitamin B6.
+- Potatoes are also chock full of Vitamin C and Vitamin B6.

 - Plus, they’re quite delicious!